⚡ Quick answer

 +

-Japan auctions approximately 7 million used vehicles per year through registered auction houses — making it the world's largest used car auction market relative to fleet size.
-This high volume combined with standardised independent grading is what makes Japanese auction sheet documentation so trusted globally.
+Japan auctions approximately 7–8 million used vehicles per year — the world's largest used car auction market relative to fleet size.
+Japan has around 80 million registered vehicles, meaning roughly 1 in every 11 registered cars passes through a formal auction every year.
+This high volume with standardised independent grading is what makes Japanese auction documentation globally trusted.

 What is the shaken system and how does it affect car auctions?